%20(1).webp)

 This year should emphasize understanding, not simply practicing.
 Have your kid focus on fully understanding Algebra I & Geometry.
 These base ideas provide much of the backbone of the types of questions that appear in the SAT and ACT.

 By that time, students should start using Geometry & Algebra II, two subjects which widely overlap with the material of SAT & ACT.
-It is a great time to start with a light exposure to some of the concepts through diagnostic tests, brief review situations, or small packets of problems to solve.
+It is a great time to start with a light exposure to some of the concepts through diagnostic tests, brief review sessions, or small packets of problems to solve.

 Parents can use this year to observe their child's comfort level.
 If certain areas feel shaky (like functions or graphs), early attention makes a big difference later.